bitcoin-s/bitcoin-s/docs/applications/server.md

     - `offerTLV` - Offer TLV
     - `peer` - Peer URI (optional)
     - `message` - Peer's message or note (optional)
- - `"offer-remove` `hash` - remove an incoming offer from inbox
+ - `"offer-remove` `hash` - Remove an incoming offer from inbox
     - `hash` - Hash of the offer TLV
+- `offer-send` `hash` `address` - Sends an offer specified by its hash to the IP/Tor address
 - `offers-list` - List all incoming offers from the inbox

 ### Network
  - `getpeers` - List the connected peers